 The Bachelor’s Degree Pass is the highest pass in Matric.
 This is the only pass level that increases your chance of getting into university.
 All universities look for students who have good marks.
 If you have a Bachelor’s Degree Pass, you may be accepted into university.

 You will be accepted into the university if you meet the requirements set by the university and the course you have applied for.
-These requirements usually have to do with your subjects.
+These requirements usually have to do with your subject choices.
 You will be required to have certain marks to study the course you want.

 For example, you may be required to have 70% for Maths to study for a Degree in Chemical Engineering.